easypdf/ePDFCloud-Demo/README.md

 # New Document
-Thank you for taking the time to try out easyPDF Cloud.
+Generate and convert files to PDF online with easy PDF Cloud

+The easyPDF Cloud (www.easypdfcloud.com) is a cloud-based platform that allows PDF generation, conversion and automation.
+This easy-to-use tool eliminates the need for separate APIs for different file formats and works with Word, Excel, PowerPoint, HTML, and images.
+The easyPDF Cloud API can be called from any language such as .NET, Java and PHP deployed on multiple platforms like Windows, Mac OS, Linux, iOS and Android.

 This tutorial is here to guide you through deploying and using the easyPDF Cloud .Net Sample.
 The first step is to simply choose a location on your machine, and extract the sample to that location.
 Once the sample is extracted, you should have a folder that looks like this.